bbc/nmos-query/README.md

 service.run() # Runs forever
 ```

+### Local Development Datastore

+To run a local instance of Couchbase Server, the easiest approach is to run `docker-compose` in the `tests/` directory and run a test container.
+Some setup is required, either through a web GUI accessible via `http://[host]:8091` or POSTing the http requests specified in `_initialise_cluster()` within `test_couchbase` in `tests/v1_0/`.

 ## Tests

-Unit tests are provided.
+Unit and integration tests are provided.

+### Unit Tests
  Currently these have hard-coded dummy/example hostnames, IP addresses and UUIDs.
 You will need to edit the Python files under nmos-query/test/ to suit your needs and then "make test".
 You will need to have [Python virtualenv](https://pypi.python.org/pypi/virtualenv) installed and in your system PATH.

+### Integration Tests
+ These run against a containerised docker instance of a single-node Couchbase cluster (which is automatically provisioned when running associated test files/calling `make test`).

 ## Debian Packaging